norochalise/T-series-channel-analysis-streamlitapp/README.md

 ## Data Collection and Data Analysis

-To collect tseries youtube channel dataset I used [youtube api](https://developers.google.com/youtube/v3).
+To collect a tseries youtube channel dataset I used [youtube api](https://developers.google.com/youtube/v3).
 For data scraping from youtube api you can check inside of notebook folder.
 There are two notebook.
 One for data scraping and data cleaning and another one for data analysis.

 ## Author
 Noro Chalise